nancyyoder/fwd-project-1/process/process.md

 # Milestone 2

 For this milestone, I prototyped my project and proved the core functionality indeed works.
-Luckily, my prototyping process when smooth enough that I was able to build on my prototype and actually start making a final product.
+Luckily, my prototyping process went smooth enough that I was able to build on my prototype and actually start making a final product.
 The first thing I did was figure out how to make the bee move with the users mouse.
 I found this resource online that laid out the code in a really simple and straightforward way.
 [Check it out!](https://levelup.gitconnected.com/use-javascript-to-make-an-element-follow-the-cursor-3872307778b4)